 With 19 years of nonprofit fundraising and management experience, Nicole has raised more than $10+ M for organizations such as New England Homes for the Deaf, OXFAM America, Balkan Community Initiatives fund, Family Advocates and the American Red Cross domestic and international programs.
 Nicole worked to strengthen fundraising programs with Red Cross National Societies in Fiji, St. Lucia and Bulgaria from 2000-2003.
-Nicole moved to Idaho in 2006 after working in the Balkans for the Red Cross as a grant-making program officer for the German Marshall Fund’s Balkan Trust for Democracy program.
-As executive director of Family Advocates, the organization found innovative ways to mobilize volunteers for child abuse prevention through the Court Appointed Special Advocate (CASA) program and a home visiting early education program.
-Nicole was elected vice president of her Leadership Boise class, was a Tribute to Women and Industry (TWIN) award winner in 2012 and is the volunteer treasurer for the Whitney Foundation.
+Nicole moved to Idaho in 2006 after working in the Balkans for the ARC and as a Grant-making Program Officer for the German Marshall Fund’s Balkan Trust for Democracy program.
+As Executive Director of Family Advocates, the organization found innovative ways to mobilize volunteers for child abuse prevention through the Court Appointed Special Advocate (CASA) program and a home visiting early education program.
+Nicole was elected Vice President of her Leadership Boise class, was a Tribute to Women and Industry (TWIN) award winner in 2012 and is the volunteer Treasurer for the Whitney Foundation.
 Nicole is a University of Montana graduate an active tennis player and spends time her husband John enjoying all that Boise has to offer.

 Diane Wright joined American Red Cross in 2010 when she moved to Montana.
 She brings over 25 years of nonprofit expertise particularly in the areas of fundraising, marketing/brand management, volunteer management, media relations, communications, strategic planning, and operations.
 She previously worked for United Way in Charlotte, North Carolina and Spokane, Washington, where she served as Senior Vice President of Resource Development and Regional Operations, Vice President of Marketing and Communications, and Volunteer Center Director.